 The aim of it is, the Leupold RX-1200i TBR w/DNA is an excellent, reliable, and sassy, little unit.
 It’s literally over-loaded with so many features that you’ll be shocked that it’s not priced for more.
 However, when ranging over 1,000 yards, it really should be tripod adaptable.

-If you don’t need all the rifle holdover info on your rangefinder, save yourself some bucks with the Leupold RX-1200i with DNA which we reviewed here.
-They’re practically identical, but this one will have you fiddlin’ and fidgetin’ a lot less.
+If you don’t need all the rifle holdover info on your rangefinder, save yourself some bucks with the Leupold RX-650 which we reviewed here – it is so easy to use!

 Another brand that knows how to do jam-packed features the right way is Bushnell.
 Take their Bushnell G-Force DX ARC rangefinder that has similar functions as the Leupold.
 It’s worth a peek!

 Leupold is a top-notch rangefinder brand for a top-notch hunter.
 If you’re not quite top-notch, the Leupold will make up for your flaws.
 The RX rangefinder will be your better half for the rest of your hunting life!